 LM-1361 is a required third-year course for the majors of Bachillerato en Inglés and Bachillerato en la Enseñanza del Inglés.
-It focuses on the production of on-line persuasive and argumentative academic discourse.
-It aims at improving the students' fluency and accuracy in on-line oral production and listening skills.
+It focuses on the production of persuasive and argumentative academic discourse.
+It aims at improving the students' fluency and accuracy in oral production and listening skills.
 Emphasis will be placed on developing critical thinking skills.
-This course will be 100% virtual.
-Mediación Virtual will be used as the official online learning platform.
+Mediación Virtual will be used as a course repository (baja virtualidad).